grishka/NearDrop/README.md

 Yes.
 Drag the icon off the menu bar while holding cmd.
 To bring it back, launch the app a second time, while it's already running.

+#### I'm sending something to my Mac, the Android device displays a PIN code, but nothing happens on the Mac

+Make sure you have "do not disturb" off.
+The notification may also sometimes (rarely) end up in the notification center without being shown as a popup first — I'm not sure why this happens.

 #### Why is the app not notarized?

 Because I don't want to pay Apple $99 a year for the privilege of developing macOS apps and I oppose their idea of security.
 The slightly less scary security warning isn't worth $99/year IMO.